jonnewton/mc_discord_bot/README.md

 # mc_discord_bot
-A simple Discord bot to link to a minecraft server to a discord server
+A simple Discord bot to link a minecraft server to a discord server